 Graduate Program Director/Department Chairs: Nominate a faculty member for Graduate Faculty status

 I. Authorization for Graduate Faculty status

-The Graduate Council Bylaws (revised 1/01) define graduate faculty as:
+The Graduate Council Bylaws define graduate faculty as:

-Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status in the same manner as UNR faculty.
-UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as UNR Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as Graduate School Representative member of advisory committees.
+Regular faculty members at UNLV and DRI can be appointed to Graduate Faculty status in the same manner as University of Nevada, Reno faculty.
+UNLV faculty who are accorded Graduate Faculty status are subject to the same rules and have the same rights and privileges as University Graduate Faculty except that they have no voting privileges on university-wide matters, though they may have such privileges on specific graduate program matters as outlined in program bylaws, shall not chair student advisory committees, and are not eligible to serve as university-at-large members or Graduate School Representatives of advisory committees.

 Should departments or programs not establish separate criteria for appointment to the graduate faculty and file those criteria with the Graduate School, the following criteria will be in effect:

 - Tenured and tenure-track faculty, with the appropriate terminal degree.